Khalid Sheikh Mohammed: Guantanamo Bay and legal proceedings (2006–present)

 At the hearing, Khalid Sheikh Mohammed said the computer belonged not to him, but to Mustafa Ahmad al-Hawsawi, arrested together with him.

 On 5 February 2008, the CIA director Michael Hayden told a Senate committee that his agents had used waterboarding on Khalid Sheikh Mohammed.
-In June 2008, a New York Times article, citing unnamed CIA officers, claimed that Mohammed had been held in a black site or secret facility in Poland near Szymany Airport, about 100 miles north of Warsaw.
+In June 2008, anonymous CA officers told the New York Times that Mohammed had been held in a black site or secret facility in Poland near Szymany Airport, about 100 miles north of Warsaw.
 There he was interrogated under waterboarding before he began to "cooperate".

 In 2009, Mohammed described his actions and motivations in a document publicly released and known as The Islamic Response to the Government's Nine Accusations.
 On 9 September 2009, photographs of Khalid Sheikh Mohammed and Ammar al Baluchi were published on the Internet and widely in US and international media.

 In 2009, the French government decided to try Khalid Sheikh Mohammed in absentia on terrorism charges with respect to the Ghriba synagogue bombing on the Tunisian island of Djerba in 2002, which killed 14 German tourists, five Tunisians and two French nationals.
 They intended to charge him along with the captured German national Christian Ganczarski and Tunisian Walid Nawar.
 French judges later decided to separate Khalid Sheikh Mohammed's case from those of Ganczarski and Nawar and try him separately at a later date.

 In April 2011, the British newspaper The Telegraph said it received leaked documents regarding the Guantanamo Bay interrogations of Khalid Sheikh Mohammed.
-The documents cited Mohammed as saying that, if Osama bin Laden is captured or killed by the Coalition of the Willing, an al-Qaeda sleeper cell would detonate a "weapon of mass destruction" in a "secret location" in Europe, and promised it would be "a nuclear hellstorm".
+The documents cited Mohammed as saying that, if bin Laden is captured or killed by the Coalition of the Willing, an al-Qaeda sleeper cell would detonate a "weapon of mass destruction" in a "secret location" in Europe, and promised it would be "a nuclear hellstorm".

 In January 2014, a 36-page "nonviolence manifesto" written by KSM was declassified and released by the US government.
 The title is "Khalid Sheikh Mohammad's Statement to the Crusaders of the Military Commissions in Guantanamo."
 The document outlines 3 parts, but appears to be just the first section, describing "the path to happiness."
 The subject writes to his captors and appears interested in converting his wider audience to Islam.
 The notes contain eight books with three Western authors and penciled initials with the date 31 October 2013.

 In November 2014, a Turkish manufacturer of over-the-counter hair removal cream was found to be using an image of a disheveled Mohammed in adverts for their product.